ospalh/anki-addons/pages/Batteries.md

 type: other_page

-Usually, [Python](http://python.org), the programming language Anki and Anki add-ons are written in comes with a number of functions useful for programmers, the
+Usually, [Python](http://python.org), the programming language Anki and Anki add-ons are written in, comes with a number of functions useful for programmers, the
 [Python Standard Library](http://docs.python.org/2/library/).
 This approach has been called “batteries included”.